A review of British Airways Club World on the A380

 I bought some gin (Tanqueray Ten at £25 for 1 litre and Bombay Sapphire East at £17 for 1 litre), which are better deals than at the airport.
 I also bought some Egyptian Magic as the version you can buy elsewhere is bigger than 100ml, which makes it difficult to travel with.

-– The seat & the cabin
+– The British Airways Club World seat & cabin

-I always choose the first two seats in the cabin, and pick the aisle seat, and on this journey (having done no research), I picked 50 A-B which were the first two on the left hand-side of the cabin.
+I always choose the first two seats in the business class cabin, and pick the aisle seat, and on this journey (having done no research), I picked 50 A-B which were the first two on the left hand-side of the cabin.
 I didn’t realise they were right by the loos and the stairs connecting to downstairs.
 I was a bit worried with extra traffic and noise, but must confess everyone was quite quiet and I wasn’t disturbed.
 There is a curtain right the seats which is closed during the flight so you don’t actually see people queuing to use the facilities.

 The bathrooms were *huge* – and were spotless throughout the whole flight.